BERRAMOU/str-to-machinename/README.md

 > Convert an string to machine name with selected separator: `Foo bar baz faz` → `foo_bar_baz_faz`

 ### Cases you may need this for:
-* To generate clean url alias for you articles from the title for example
+* To generate clean url alias for your articles from the title for example
 ```js
 const urlAlias = strToMachinename('My awesome article title', '-');
 //=> my-awesome-article-title
 ```
-* or to generate clean username from first name and last name of your user entity.
+* or to generate clean username from *first name* and *last name* of your user entity.
 ```js
 const username = strToMachinename('First name ' + 'Last Name', '_');
 //=> first_name_last_name